SRIRAJGURUNATHAN/19AI550_new/Ex.No.3_BasicMovements.md

 ### Result:
-Thus the basic movement is learned through scripting
+Thus the basic movement is learned through scripting.